The Bible doesn’t tell us exactly how tall Adam and Eve were – but we have a little bit of evidence to help us take an educated guess.

 We don’t have any bones or remains of Adam Eve – as you probably guessed – but we do have some archaeological evidence of other kinds that might give us some clues as to how tall they were.

 For example, there have been a number of discoveries of massive insects and turtles dating back to prehistoric times.
 We’ve found a dragon-fly fossil with a wingspan of two and half feet, a turtle shell nearly ten feet long, and really large prehistoric birds.
 We also know that the sea cows of the Bible might have been pretty large.
+Even the frogs of Exodus might have been larger than frogs today.

 The thinking here is if animals were much larger thousands of years ago, couldn’t it be true that humans were, too?